ProsperWorks/redis-ick/README.md

 This way, each Ick is able to dedupe across only its dedicated subset of all messages.

-The alternative, a more complicated Ick which supports multiple consumer setThe more
+We considered a more complicated Ick which supported multiple consumers, but a lot of new problems come up once we take that step: can one message be in multiple consumer sets?
+If not, what happens when one consumer halts?
+How do we prevent the cold end of the producer set from getting clogged up with messages destined for the idle consumer?

-We prefer this to thea more complicated multim
+We prefer handling those issues in higher-level code.
+Thus, Ick by itself does not attempt to solve scalability.

 ### Some Surprises Which Can Be Gotchas in Test